 Barbarians are all about hitting things.
 Hard.
 A Barbarian’s primary stat is, unsurprisingly, their Strength.
 Barbarians tend to be a frontline melee character.

-Read on to find out everything you need to know about the Barbarian class, and see if it’s the class you want to start with.
+Read on to find out everything you need to know about the Barbarian class in Baldur’s Gate 3, and learn all about the best Barbarian subclass, feats, and build.

 Barbarian class features